tannerdolby/angular-node-blog/README.md

 # angular-node-blog-template
 A starter site for creating your own blog with Angular and Node.js.
-Angular Material was used for UI components and Express.js as the Node framework.
+Angular Material was used for UI components and Express.js as the Node.js framework.
+Using [Netlify functions](https://www.netlify.com/products/functions/) allow for hosting fullstack applications on Netlify.

 ## Getting Started
 To get the project running locally on your machine: